TSamCode/Maze/README.md

 - Q Learning: [https://en.wikipedia.org/wiki/Q-learning](url)

 The aim of the agent is to get from its start position in the top-left corner of the maze, to the terminal state in the bottom right corner of the maze.
 The agent can only 'walk' on white grid squares, with all grey squares denoting the 'cliff'.
 Falling off the cliff will send the agent back to the start of the maze.

+Two version of this maze have been created:
+- The 1st version is the simpler.
+Here the agent is simply looking to reach the end of the maze without falling off the cliff
+- The 2nd iteration of the maze is extended to allow for the agent to try and collect a coin for which it earns a reward.
+The coin is denoted by a green square